Tanattha/spaceless/README.md

 # SPACELESS

-SPACLESS is a mock up online tutoring application built with Sinatra web framework that allows users to sign up, log in, log out and a fully functional CRUD (C-create, R-read, U-update, D-delete).
+SPACELESS is a mock up online tutoring application built with Sinatra web framework that allows users to sign up, log in, log out and a fully functional CRUD (C-create, R-read, U-update, D-delete).

 ## Video Walkthrough